|||

 In growing it to a larger system in A Dungeon Game I’ve expanded on this base, adding different spell types as well as scrolls, and I’m currently writing a supplement that introduces spells with fixed/pre-determined effects for players who aren’t comfortable coming up with spell effects on the fly, but the Bastards. core is still there at the heart of it all.

-Latest posts Appendix N - Games Appendix N - Fiction Dungeon Generation and Treasure Tables Using This Website New Player Guides Downloadable Files Updated Beneath The Cobbles Sample Characters Devlog - Outdoor Survival Devlog - Dual Wielding Play Report - FEAST Conversion Guide - FEAST Devlog - Minor fixes & Treasure Tables The Moss Mother's Maze - Full Release The Moss Mother's Maze - Online Edition A Heist Game June Update The Moss Mother's Maze
+Latest posts Using This Website Appendix N - Cinema Level-0 Characters Devlog - QOL Updates Appendix N - Games Appendix N - Fiction Appendix N -Fiction Dungeon Generation and Treasure Tables Treasure Tables New Player Guides Downloadable Files Updated Dungeon Generation Beneath The Cobbles Sample Characters Devlog - Outdoor Survival Devlog - Dual Wielding Play Report - FEAST Conversion Guide - FEAST Devlog - Minor fixes & Treasure Tables The Moss Mother's Maze - Full Release The Moss Mother's Maze - Online Edition A Heist Game June Update The Moss Mother's Maze